hanabi/hanabi.github.io/Reference.md

 * In a normal *Double Tempo Clue*, all of the re-clued cards are supposed to play from left to right.
 * However, when multiple brown cards are re-clued with a brown color clue, it only means to play the right-most one and nothing else.

+### Omni Conventions

+* These conventions apply to any variant with an omni (touched by all clues) suit.
+* All pink conventions also apply to Omni.

 ### Dark Rainbow Saves

 * This convention applies to any variant with a dark rainbow (touched by all colors and one of each) suit.